"Rejoice with those who rejoice, weep with those who weep." - Romans 12:15

 Without our brothers and sisters in service, many of us would not have anything to call "home."
 Let us rejoice with those who are rejoicing, whether the return of a loved one or the celebration of a history.
 And certainly, let us weep with those who are weeping over the loss of a loved one or over the fear of losing someone.

-Lastly, let us pray in gratitude for everyone, American or not, who has given and is continuing to give his or her life in the line of duty for the greater good.
+Lastly, let us pray in gratitude for everyone who has given and is continuing to give his or her life in the line of duty for the greater good.

 -written by Chase Cotten, Media Director @ IDES